mkbozai/connect4/README.md

 [Click to play Connect4 now!](https://mkbozai.github.io/connect4/)

 ## Next Steps
-1. I'd like to like the make the play again/reset button look more accessible by add color or an animation around it.
+1. I'd like to make the play again / reset button look more accessible by adding color or an animation around it.

 2. I want to incoroporate an audio sound for anytime someone wins the game.

-3. I'd like to animate the game pieces by having them drop into the game board, like how it would be in real life.
+3. I'd like to animate the game pieces by having them drop into the game board, like how it looks with a physical board.

 4. I'd like to incorporate AI levels with different options of difficulty.